Nigerian Tax System 2026

 Personal Income Tax (PIT) / PAYE 2026

 Tax on personal earnings.
-If employed, your employer deducts it monthly as PAYE.
+Employer deducts it monthly as PAYE.
 The first ₦800,000 of chargeable income is now completely tax-free.

 Income Details